survivejs/webpack-book/manuscript/packages/02_consuming_techniques.md

 },
 ```

-W> Disabling warnings should be the last measure since doing it can hide underlying issues.
-Do this only if you know what you are doing and consider alternatives first.
+W> Take care when disabling warnings as it can hide underlying issues.
+Consider alternatives first.
 There's a [webpack issue](https://github.com/webpack/webpack/issues/1617) that discusses the problem in detail.

 ## Managing Symbolic Links